matthewfeickert/intro-to-docker/_episodes/03-running-containers.md

 questions:
 - "How are containers run?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "First learning objective."
 keypoints:
 - "First key point.
-Brief Answer to questions.
-(FIXME)"
+Brief Answer to questions."
 ---

 To use a Docker image as a particular instance on a host machine you [run](https://docs.docker.com/engine/reference/run/) it as a container.
 You can run in either a [detached or foreground](https://docs.docker.com/engine/reference/run/#detached-vs-foreground) (interactive) mode.